wilmix8/DOTWEB3.0PART12/index.md

 # JAVA2.0
 ==========

-JAVA2.0 (WEB-JAVA) is  invented  by  wilmix  jemin j  in WEB
+JAVA2.0 (WEB-JAVA) is  invented  by  wilmix  jemin j  in JWEB

-at  year  2016  and it  consists  of  25  modules  simillar  to  Remotewebapplication  SKY  P.L WEB.
+at  year  2016  and it  consists  of  25  modules  simillar  to  Remotewebapplication  SKY  P.L JWEB.

-JAVA2.0  is  used  only  with  WEB.
+JAVA2.0  is  used  only  with  JWEB.
 Since  in most  cases JAVA P.L class files with  struts  ,spring ,etc   will

 will not   run in Wilmixcatserver  for  cloud  computing.
 SO  JAVA2.0  is focused.